SimonaSnap/JavascriptCodeQuiz/README.md

 GitHub Page: https://simonasnap.github.io/JavascriptCodeQuiz/

 Description:

 A code quiz that gives the player five questions to answer on coding.
-        At a wrong answer, time decreases by 10, score goes down by 1 At a right answer, score increases by 1
+- At a wrong answer, time decreases by 10, score goes down by 1
+- At a right answer, score increases by 1
 The player is then asked to input their initials to store their highscore

 What I learned:

+this quiz has a lot of functions within functions
+- therefore practice with keeping code organized
+- how to nestle functions and manage scope i practiced for loops
+- how to make sure that list items keep getting added how to set up a timer and cancel it when certain requirements are met

+how to work with local storage and adding on to what is stored correctly

 Deployed Page Screenshot:
 ![A picture of the deployed HTML file](./Assets/Javascript-Quiz.png "Code Quiz Screenshot")